 - Incorporate the human needs theory into their daily nursing practice in diverse health care settings.

 - Provide caring competent, therapeutic interventions to patients, families and communities in a multitude of settings.

 - Employ effective communication techniques to diverse patient populations that are culturally sensitive and therapeutic in nature.

 - Following admission to the nursing program, students will complete all course requirements within three years.

-- Program NCLEX pass rates will be at or above the national average.
+- Program NCLEX pass rates will meet or exceed 75%.